All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide belongs to a class of medications called GLP-1 receptor agonists.
 These drugs mimic a hormone your body naturally produces after eating, helping regulate blood sugar and appetite signals in the brain.

-In the pivotal STEP clinical trial program, researchers used a structured dose-escalation protocol.
+In the important STEP clinical trial program, researchers used a structured dose-escalation protocol.
 Participants started at 0.25mg once weekly for the first four weeks before moving to higher doses.
-The purpose of this introductory period is not primarily weight loss.
+The purpose of this introductory period isn't primarily weight loss.
 Instead, it gives your gastrointestinal system time to adjust to the medication gradually.

 Think of 0.25mg as the onboarding phase.
 Your body is meeting a new compound, and a lower starting dose helps reduce the likelihood and severity of side effects that can occur when GLP-1 receptor agonists are introduced too quickly.